mflatt/racket/racket/src/ChezScheme/IMPLEMENTATION.md

 and an 8-bit *subindex*.
 The *index* selects a registered C chunk function.
 The *subindex* is passed as the third argument to that function.
-Meanwhile, the first two arguments to the chunk C function are the thread context *tc* and the address *ip* of the `pb-chunk` instruction.
-The pb virtual registers are accessed via *tc*.
+Meanwhile, the first two arguments to the chunk C function are the machine state *ms* that lives in a thread context and the address *ip* of the `pb-chunk` instruction.
+The pb virtual registers are accessed via *ms*.
 The *ip* argument is useful for constructing relative addresses, such as the address of code that contains a relocatable reference.
 A C chunk function returns the address of pb code to jump to.
 A chunk function might return an address of Scheme function code to call that function, or it might return the address of code to go back to running in interpreted mode for the same code object where it started; that is, general jumps and bailing out of chunk mode are implemented in the same way.

 # Changing the Version Number